HaydenGalloway/startup/README.md

 ## Javascript Simon
 - Adding onClick events initialized the js, you can then add the .js at the bottom of the page.

-## Startup JS Take-Aways
-- As for now, local storage is where the data is stored, but that will change.
-- Using the constructor in a class to set the default state of the app is really helpful.
-- Some instances the event listener needs to be added in the html.

 ## Node
 - include node-modules in .gitignore